versori/webpack-golang-wasm-async-loader/README.md

 ## Examples

 Examples are provided for a CLI using NodeJS and for web using either React or Svelte.
-These are in the [`examples`](https://github.com/aaronpowell/webpack-golang-wasm-async-loader/tree/master/examples) directory, each with its own development and build environment.
+These are in the [`examples`](https://github.com/happybeing/webpack-golang-wasm-async-loader/tree/master/examples) directory, each with its own development and build environment.

 To make an example stand-alone, copy of the corresponding example to a new directory (outside the plugin directory) and then modify the example's `webpack.config.js` so that the `.go` loader refers to this plugin.
-Then use `npm add --save-dev webpack-golang-wasm-async-loader` to add it to the example's dependencies.
+Then use `npm add --save-dev golang-wasm-async-loader2` to add it to the example's dependencies.

 ## Environment